T

 +

-Tap water in Tbilisi is generally considered safe to drink for locals and has been for a long time.
+Tap water in Tbilisi is generally considered safe to drink by local standards.
 It comes from mountain springs and is treated.
-However, if you have a sensitive stomach or are concerned, it's always safest to opt for bottled water, which is readily available and inexpensive throughout the city.
+However, if you have a sensitive stomach or are concerned, opting for bottled water is always a readily available and inexpensive alternative.